There is no fee to post opportunities on the OCAABA job board.

 Opportunities should be emailed to firstname.lastname@example.org.

 The California Department of Justice is seeking to fill numerous attorney positions throughout the State of California.
-Below is a list of the most current Deputy Attorney General series vacancies.
+Below is a PDF of the most current Deputy Attorney General series vacancies.
 If you are interested in applying, please complete your application on or before the deadline.
-You can review the job announcements for each vacancy by clicking on the hyperlinks under the “LINK” column.
+You can review the job announcements for each vacancy by clicking on the hyperlink under the “LINK” column.

-Our recruiters are also available to speak with potential candidates and answer questions.
+Recruiters are available to speak with potential candidates and answer questions.